What Do Music Director Do?

 Example of Music Director Job Direct and conduct instrumental or vocal performances by musical groups, such as orchestras or choirs.

-Life As a Music Director
+Music Director Responsibilities

 - Transcribe musical compositions and melodic lines to adapt them to a particular group, or to create a particular musical style.